 Don't forget to refer back to your scope (step 1) when selecting your KPIs - you need to ask yourself:

 Remember, your KPI report is only as good as the underlying data.
 And furthermore, you need to have a clear idea of what you're going to change as a result of the KPI performance you're observing.

 - An explanation for any major exceptions in the performance of specific KPIs

-Not only are KPI commentaries useful for people reading your KPI report, they also force you to actually think about the data when you're creating the report - meaning that you'll be better prepared to answer questions when you come to actually presenting your KPIs.
+Not only are KPI commentaries useful for people reading your KPI report, they also force you to think about the data when you're creating the report - meaning that you'll be better prepared to answer questions when you come to actually presenting your KPIs.

 KPI Report Template

 To help get you started, we've created a couple of different KPI report templates.
 You can download them here.
-One is a dashboard style template and the other is a table style KPI report.
+One is a dashboard-style template, and the other is a table-style KPI report.

-More Resources for Creating KPI Reports
+More Resources For Creating KPI Reports

 We know that we've glossed over some of the harder parts of actually writing KPIs themselves, so here is a list of resources that you might want to check out to help you out: